Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Save those receipts

 If your delay occurs late at night, an airline’s staff may only have vouchers for airport restaurants that are already closed or hotels that are fully booked.
-Hopefully, the airline’s policy stipulates that it will reimburse applicable food and lodging expenses in these circumstances.
+In these situations, you may need to pay out-of-pocket and seek reimbursement later, assuming the airline's policy covers these expenses.

 You might also need to provide proof that you don’t live close to the airport, like a current driver’s license.